 Class 5 will be using our 'Reading Vipers' during their guided reading whole class lessons.
 This will be done separately for Year 5 and Year 6 during a morning session.
 The reading vipers have had a massive impact on developing language, comprehension and inference skills.
 Attached to the website are key questions that can be asked to the children whilst they are reading at home.
 This will give you the chance to see the type of questions that they are asked during lessons and assessment periods.

 Class 5 children will have two sessions of PE a week.
-This term one will take place on a Friday morning through an external provider Year 5 will be having fencing and year 6 will have archery.
-The other session will take place on a Wednesday morning with Craig.
-Children may take their PE kits home with them on a Friday but they need to be returned with them on a Monday ready for the week ahead.
+This term indoor PE will take place on a Thursday afternoon and outdoor PE will take place on a Wednesday afternoon with Craig.
+In addition to this, those children who are not assessed as being at national standard will go swimming on a Tuesday afternoon.
+Children can take their PE kits home with them on a Friday but they need to be returned with them on a Monday ready for the week ahead.

 If your child does not have their PE kit in school they will have to use a spare kit from the PE kit box.
 They will not be allowed to borrow another child's kit.
 If your child does not have a kit in school a note will be put in their reading diary, if they continue to forget their kit a text message will be sent home.
 After this it is a phone call home and then if this continues a letter will be sent home.

-After the success of the Spell Bee scheme last year Class 5 will be continuing to use the scheme this year.
+Class 5 will be continuing to use the Spell Bee scheme this year.
 Your child will be taught with their year group every Monday morning.
-You child will learn a rule and will be expected to use the rules that they have learnt in all of their written work.
+Your child will learn a rule and will be expected to use the rules that they have learnt in all of their written work.

 Attached to the website page is a list of spelling for your child's year group that they will learn across the term.
 Again please be aware this is not a comprehensive list your child will be learning a spelling rule not a list of words.